RTcmix/rtcmix.github.io/reference/instruments/SCRUB.md

 p7 | input channel |  -  | no | yes | default: 0 |
 p8 | pan |  percent to left | no | yes | default: .5 |

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Author:  Doug Scott, based on interpolation and i/o code by Tobias Kunze-Briseno.